IYuriev/SelfAssessment/Skills/JavaScript.md

   - ternary operator 🖐️ used
   - void 🖐️ used
   - yield 👂 heard
-  - await 👂 heard
+  - await 🖐️ used
   - template literal 🖐️ used
   - strict mode 🖐️ used
   - delete 🖐️ used
   - in 🖐️ used
-  - super 👂 heard
+  - super 🖐️ used
-  - Symbol 👂 heard
+  - Symbol 🖐️ used
   - Reflect 🖐️ used
 - Statements
   - if 🖐️ used